Washington Capitols: Season-by-season records

 The inaugural 1947 BAA Playoffs did not establish Eastern and Western champions and generated one finalist from the East, one from the West, only by coincidence.
 Washington and Chicago won the Eastern and Western Divisions and met in a best-of-seven series to determine one league championship finalist.
 (Washington lost the first two games, both at home, by 16 points each and lost the series four games to two; every game but the last was decided by at least 10 points.)
 Meanwhile, four runners-up played best-of-three matches to determine the other finalist.
 Philadelphia, second in the East, won that runners-up bracket and defeated Chicago in a best-of-seven series to win the BAA championship.

-The Capitols folded midway during the season on January 9, 1951.
+The Capitols folded midway during the season on January 9, 1951 and January 11, 1952 respectively.